This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- A large incision will be made near your vertebrae (spinal bones) if you are having an open procedure.
-Several, smaller incisions will be made if your procedure is being done through a scope (a thin tube with a light and camera on the end).
-Fluoroscopy (type of x-ray) may be used to guide the surgeon.
-The surgeon will remove tissue and bone with a drill or other tool.
+- A large incision will be made near your vertebrae if you are having open surgery.
+Several smaller incisions will be made if you are having laparoscopic surgery.
+Your surgeon will remove tissue and bone with a drill or other tool.
 One or more pieces of bone may be taken from another area of your body, such as the hip.
 These pieces are used to fill in the space where bone was removed and are called bone grafts.
 Other materials, such as titanium or carbon fiber, can also be used as a graft.
 A metal plate may be placed over the graft and screwed into the surrounding bone to help support the spine.

 - An x-ray may be done to check the placement of any grafts, plates, or screws used during surgery.
 A drain may be placed in your wound to remove fluid from the surgery area.
-The incisions will be closed with stitches.
-Bandages will be put over the wound.
+The incisions will be closed with stitches and covered with bandages.

 After your surgery: